Evita (musical): 2006 West End revival

 On 2 June 2006, the first major London production of Evita since the original had closed 20 years earlier opened in the West End at the Adelphi Theatre.
 Directed by Michael Grandage, Argentine actress Elena Roger debuted as Eva, while Philip Quast appeared as Perón with Matt Rawle as Che.
 Its libretto included "You Must Love Me", written for the 1996 film, but which had not yet been included in an English-language stage production.
 The production opened to very positive reviews, but ticket sales were slow, which resulted in its closure on 26 May 2007 after a run of less than a year.
 Quast and Roger were nominated for Best Actor in a Musical and Best Actress in a Musical respectively for their performances at the 2007 Laurence Olivier Awards.

 Stratford Shakespeare Festival (2010); Brazil (2011)

-The Stratford Shakespeare Festival produced Evita as its first rock musical from 28 to 6 May November 2010.
+The Stratford Shakespeare Festival produced Evita as its first rock musical from 28 May to 6 November 2010.
 The principal characters are played by Chilina Kennedy (Eva), Juan Chioran (Juan), and Josh Young (Che), with direction by Gary Griffin.

 A second Brazilian production directed by Jorge Takla premiered at Teatro Alfa in March 2011, with Paula Capovilla as Evita, Daniel Boaventura as Perón and Fred Silveira as Che.